kaliflowerx3/ZoltriTWserver/rules.md

 :straight_ruler: Please read these rules carefully, and check back often to see if they've changed: :straight_ruler:
 > NOTE: I reserve the right to punish rulebreakers AS I SEE FIT.
 If you have a problem with that, maybe don't play on a public server?

-1. You must be respectful to everyone, including USING PEOPLE'S PREFFERED PRONOUNS!
+1. You must be respectful to everyone, including using selected pronouns!
 Check tablist or roles on Discord.
 2. No griefing!
 See below for enforcement rules.
 3. No use of third-party software.
 4. If something is clearly not meant to happen, report it!
 Don't exploit it.